symfony/symfony-docs/bundles/override.rst

 Translations
 ------------

-Translations are not related to bundles, but to :doc:`translation domains <using-message-domains>`.
+Translations are not related to bundles, but to :ref:`translation domains <using-message-domains>`.
 For this reason, you can override any bundle translation file from the main ``translations/`` directory, as long as the new file uses the same domain.